rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 This flows counter to Chef where you assign a unique label at creation, and use that label from then on.
 The underlying library works to abstract this as much as possible, but it is beneficial to keep in mind, especially with entity objects.

-LWRP examples are not provided as LWRPs are considered advanced usage and use of the monitors.rb recipe cookbook is preferred.
+RP examples are not provided as RPs are considered advanced usage and use of the monitors.rb recipe cookbook is preferred.
-However, examples for all LWRPs can be found in this cookbook's recipes.
+However, examples for all RPs can be found in this cookbook's recipes.

-All LWRPs support the following actions:
+All RPs support the following actions:

 | Action | Description | Default |
 | ------ | ----------- | ------- |